krscoolhub/Python_assingment/README.md

 ```
 numbers = [12, 75, 150, 180, 145, 525, 50]
 ```
+Ans:
+numbers = [12, 75, 150, 180, 145, 525, 50]

+for number in numbers:
+    if number > 500:
+        # Stop the loop if the number is greater than 500
+        break
+    elif number > 150:
+        # Skip the number if it is greater than 150
+        continue
+    elif number % 5 == 0:
+        # Print the number if it is divisible by 5
+        print(number)

 Q26.
 What is a string?
 How can we declare string in Python?

 ANS: strings in Python are arrays of bytes representing unicode characters.
 However, Python does not have a character data type, a single character is simply a string with a length of 1.To create a string, put the sequence of characters inside either single quotes, double quotes, or triple quotes and then assign it to a variable.